DP-Hridayan/aShellYou/README.md

 * Knowledge about basic ADB/Linux commands

 ## Features ✨
-* An elegantly designed user interface with modern Material Design 3 🎨
+* 🎨 Features a modern Material Design 3 user interface
-* Run commands on your device using Shizuku 📲
+* 📲 Execute commands on your device using Shizuku
-* Run commands on other devices via OTG connection (USB Debugging) 🔌
+* 🔌 Run commands on other devices via OTG connection
-* Includes a bundle of examples about common ADB commands 📚
+* 📚 Provides examples of common ADB commands
-* Handles continuously running commands, such as logcat, top, etc. 🛠️
+* 🛠️ Supports continuously running commands like logcat and top
-* Search for specific text from the last command output 🔍
+* 🔍 Search within the last command output
-* Option to save last command output as a text file 📝
+* 📝 Save the last command output as a text file
-* Option to share output directly to other apps 📤
+* 📤 Share output directly to other apps
-* Bookmark frequently used commands 📑
+* 📑 Bookmark frequently used commands
-* Amoled theme 🌑
+* 🌑 Includes an AMOLED theme
-* And much more 🎉
+* 🎉 Offers many additional features

 ## Instructions
 * How to Setup Shizuku [here](Instructions/Shizuku.md)